Thousands of new domain names are being released, giving businesses a wider choice when trying to find a memorable domain name for their company

 Back in 2008, ICANN decided to liberalise the domain name market, paving the way for thousands of new domain names.

 The new domain extensions are also called generic top-level domains, or gTLDs.
-Traditionally, there has been a relatively small number of gTLDs, like .com, .biz and .net.
-The new proposals cleared the way for domain extensions like .banking, .work, .cars and many more.
+Up until recently, there has been a relatively small number of gTLDs, like .com, .biz and .net.
+The liberalisation cleared the way for many more domain extensions like .banking, .work and .cars.

 With the total cost of applying to create a gTLD estimated at around $1m, this option was unavailable to most smaller companies.

-However, other organisations applied to run gTLDs as a business opportunity, so companies like yours can register them — just like .com domain today.
+However, other organisations applied to run gTLDs as a business opportunity, so companies like yours can register them.
 It's these domains that are of most interest.

 What are these new domain name extensions?